gnulnx/anouman/README.rst

 Section 1: Packaging
 ~~~~~~~~~~~~~~~~~~~~

+This section will assume you have a django project called example.
+Most
+likely your project is not named example so to follow along with your
+project simple replace *example* with your project's name.

+Before you begin make sure to open a new Terminal window.

-**Step 1:** Switch to the python virtualenv you use for development.
-You
+| **Step 1:** Switch to the python virtualenv you use for development.
-are using `virtualenv <http://www.virtualenv.org/en/latest/>`__ for
+You are using `virtualenv <http://www.virtualenv.org/en/latest/>`__ for
 python development right?
-If not Anouman should still work with your
-python system packages.
+|  If not Anouman should still work with your python system packages.

 ::